tsui-david/system-design-course/lessons/concept_load_balancer_3.md

 @question Explain the primary ways load balancing can be implemented.

-@hint Consider the implementation difference between a physical computer and a virtual machine
+@hint Consider the implementation difference between a physical computer and a virtual machine.

 @answer There are two primary types of load balancer implementations: hardware based and software based.